-**North East in Tier 3** All farmers’ markets currently operating have full Covid-19 precautions and managed social distancing.
+**North East under third National Lockdown** All farmers’ markets currently operating have full Covid-19 precautions and managed social distancing.

 Look out too for your local producers selling on-line, click and collect and “virtual market” delivery schemes being run by various markets

-And eight markets (Low Fell, Middlesbrough Stewart Park, Middleton St George, Newcastle, Preston Park (Stockton), Saltburn, Stanhope and Whitley Bay (“Green Beans”)) remaining suspended.
+And twelve markets (Durham City, Greenhead (“Hadrian’s Wall”), Jesmond, Low Fell, Middlesbrough Stewart Park, Middleton St George, Newcastle, Preston Park (Stockton), Saltburn, Stanhope, Whitley Bay (“Green Beans”) and Wynyard Hall) suspended.

 We aim to provide information about farmers’ markets in North East England – that’s Northumberland, Tyne & Wear, Co Durham and Tees Valley, with a couple over the border in North Yorkshire and Cumbria.
 We also list some local food, community and artisan markets.